Blainsport Mennonite Church

 Eric Marshall

-Born in Reading, Pennsylvania, Eric grew up in the little town of Gibraltar, PA with his grandparents.
+Born in Reading, Pennsylvania, Eric grew up with his grandparents in the little town of Gibraltar, PA.
 He met his wife Cheryl while working at Good’s Greenhouse in Bowmansville, PA.
-He has three adult children and values watching them grow into the people God wants them to be.
+He has four children and values watching them grow into the people God wants them to be.

-Eric graduated from Lancaster Bible College with a Bachelor of Arts in Biblical Studies.
-He also earned a Master of Arts in Ministry from Capital Seminary and has a Certificate in Pastoral Ministry (STEP) from Eastern Mennonite University.
-He served as Associate Pastor at Blainsport for 10 years before becoming the Lead Pastor in 2006.
+A lifelong student of the Word, Eric holds a Bachelor of Arts in Biblical Studies from Lancaster Bible College, a Master of Arts in Ministry from Capital Seminary, and a Certificate in Pastoral Ministry from Eastern Mennonite University.

 Picture